jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

     * Potentially multiple loops (for example filter)
   * `return` is used to supply values
     * `operator*` returns the requested value
-    * Crossing a stage can result in destruction of temporaries (transform).
   * `std::ranges::views` provide a way to compose iterators --
 #### `<algorithm>`
   * Eager - Finishes by end of function call
   * Top level loop that pushes values through
   * Continuation passing is used to supply values
-    * The algorithms take an output iterator which is basically a thin wrapper on an invocable and values are taken from the input iterator and passed to the output iterator.
+    * The algorithms take an output iterator which is isomorphic to an invocable.
-    * If we composed like this, a temporary could live through multiple stages
   * We need a way to compose algorithms

 Note: